Police Investigate Shooting Outside ‘Southern Charm’ Star Shep Rose’s Bar, Palace Hotel

 — ABC News 4 (@ABCNews4) August 9, 2019

-Shep co-owns the Palace Hotel with partner, Taylor Grant, according to The Post And Courier.
+Shep co-owns the Palace Hotel with partner Taylor Grant, according to The Post And Courier.
 The self-labeled “dive bar” reopened in 2017 after a fire damaged the East Side boîte.
-After the unveiling to the repairs, Grant said it was the” same old Palace Hotel that patrons are used to dropping by for a cheap beer and a hot dog.”
+After the unveiling to the repairs, Grant said it was the “same old Palace Hotel that patrons are used to dropping by for a cheap beer and a hot dog.”

 At the time, Grant stated that they were happy to be in the neighborhood.